 APPLICATIONS OF TECHNOLOGY:

-- Sulfur electrodes in lithium-sulfur (Li-S) rechargeable batteries
+- Binder for sulfur electrodes in lithium-sulfur (Li-S) rechargeable batteries

-- Negative and positive electrodes of lithium-ion batteries and advanced lithium-ion batteries
+- Binder for negative and positive electrodes of lithium-ion batteries and advanced lithium-ion batteries

 BENEFITS:

-- The three-dimensional network structure of the dissolvable ionic crosslinked polymer (DICP) significantly enhances the mechanical integrity of carbon/sulfur composites for high sulfur loading electrode formation.
+- The three-dimensional network structure of the dissolvable ionic crosslinked polymer (DICP) significantly enhances the mechanical integrity of the composite electrode for high loading electrode formation.

 - The novel water-soluble binders enable the design of recyclable batteries.